ROCm/rocWMMA/docs/install/installation.rst

 .. note::

-   It's recommended to use a minimum of 16 threads to build hipTensor with any tests, for example, using ``-j16``.
+   It's recommended to use a minimum of 16 threads to build rocWMMA with any tests, for example, using ``-j16``.

 Building the library and samples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^